jxnblk/macro-components/README.md

 # macro-components

-Create flexible composite UI components with styled-components and other React components
+Create flexible layout and composite UI components without the need to define arbitrary custom props.

 [![Build Status][build-badge]][build]
 <!-- cant log in so nope